 - 48% in sponsorships.

-Jonas Brandinger, head of digital sales at Östgöta Media spoke about repositioning the local media house as a one-stop shop for local subject matter experts’ (SMEs) marketing needs.
+Jonas Brandinger, head of digital sales at Sweden's Östgöta Media, spoke about repositioning the local media house as a one-stop shop for local subject matter experts’ (SMEs) marketing needs.

-Subject matter experts (SMEs), with limited resources, look for partners who can help them reach targeted local audiences. Östgöta Media realised that local news organisations not only have established sales channels and long-term relationships with local SMEs, but also in-depth knowledge of the local market, client needs, and preferences.
+Subject matter experts with limited resources look for partners who can help them reach targeted local audiences. Östgöta Media realised that local news organisations not only have established sales channels and long-term relationships with local SMEs, but also in-depth knowledge of the local market, client needs, and preferences.

 Local media are, therefore, uniquely positioned to become the single most trusted and top-of-mind local partner that can serve SMEs as the guide to a complex and fragmented digital media environment.

-As Brandinger noticed, 90% of U.S. digital growth goes to Google and Facebook, but in terms of local business in Sweden, this number reaches even 99%.
+As Brandinger noticed, 90% of U.S. digital growth goes to Google and Facebook, but in terms of local business in Sweden, this number reaches as high as 99%.
 So, the question for his company was: Should we fight for 1% or find a way to tap into those 99%?

 Östgöta Media operates in an area with a population of 500,000 people within two major Swedish cities, meaning it is at a very local level.
-Its sales force is handling digital and traditional media, as well as events.
+Its sales force handles digital and traditional media, as well as events.